jxnblk/type-system/README.md

 ## Space Scale

-Using an em-based scale, margins are derived from the core typescale and always align to an 8px baseline grid.
+Using an em-based scale, margins are derived from the core type scale and always align to an 8px baseline grid.

 1. 8px
 2. 16px